Adeyera16/alx-low_level_programming/0x08-recursion/README.md

-This is a function that prints a string in reverse.
+This is a function that returns the length of a string.